Overview

 This thirty-nine-year-old (name not released for privacy reasons) was the first person to undergo a stem cell transplant for Hodgkin’s lymphoma in Maharashtra.
 He had visited several cities, including Chennai, Hyderabad, and Mumbai, before picking Alexis Hospital in Nagpur for his procedure.

-His stem cell transplant was performed by a medical oncologist, Dr. Amol Dongre.
-He was lucky enough to stay infection-free during his recuperation.
-He was discharged from the hospital after thirty-five days and has remained in remission for the past four years.
+A medical oncologist performed his stem cell transplant, Dr. Amol Dongre.
+He was lucky enough to stay infection-free during his recovery.
+He was discharged from the hospital after thirty-five days and has remained in remission for four years.

 While he knew stem cell transplant was an experimental treatment, he calls it one of his best decisions ever.